SPoorani08/Poorani-Subramaniam/README.md

- # 💡 Data Science Portfolio - Poorani-Subramaniam
+ # 💡 Data Science Portfolio - Poorani_Subramaniam

 Welcome to my Data Science portfolio! 🚀
 I have completed my **Data Science Certification from Guvi** and have worked on multiple projects involving **Python, Machine Learning, and Data Visualization.**